youyifong/tsp/README.md

 - --l Signal channels.
 The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
 Default channels are [3,0] that means blue cytoplasm and no nuclei.
 E.g., -l=[0,0] if image is grayscale.

+- --r If present, two additional result files will be saved for the last stage: 1) a cellpose output file named _seg.npz that contains information of masks, outlines, flows, and a cell diameter, 2) a simple text file named _sizes_coordinates.txt that contains the sizes and the x and y coordinates for each mask.

+#### Output
+- _counts_multistain.txt: cell counts, one row for each additional marker

+- _counts_lastcutoff.txt: cell counts for a series of cutoffs for the last marker

+- _fill.png: K files with each mask drawn as a filled shape

+- _outline.png: K files with each mask drawn as an outline

+- _point.png: K files with each mask drawn as a point

+- _seg.npz (with -r): cellpose output file containing overall info about image and masks, last marker only

+- _sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only

+## Intensity statistics

+multistaining.sh -f [M926910_Position1_CD3-BUV395.tiff,M926910_Position1_CD4-PerCP-Cy5_5.tiff,M926910_Position1_CD8a-AF488.tiff] -p [True,True] -c [0.5,0.5] -m [Mask,Mask]

+Try it out in /fh/fast/fong_y/images/CF_Lesion/CF_Lesion_individual_markers/Intensity

+The command above measures the intensities of CD3, CD4, and CD8 markers on a map of CD3 marker masks (Cellpose resulting masks).
+The way of using the arguments is the same as the above example but using the argument -i performs intensity analysis, not multiple staining analysis.

+Output: The program writes three intensity (total intensity, average normalized intensity, and total normalized intensity) and the x-y coordinates for each cell (mask) in a simple text file named